Haquoctien/minimal_html_editor/README.md

 [Minimal HTML WYSIWYG editor](https://pub.dev/packages/minimal_html_editor) with **only context menu formatting options** (for now).

 This is mainly an alternative to other html-based WYSIWYG editors that:
- - use Summernote under the hood and very bloated
+ - use Summernote under the hood and are very bloated
- - doesn't work well with screen reader
+ - don't work well with screen reader
- - and doesn't offer fine-grained UI customization
+ - don't offer fine-grained UI customization
- - lacking common text field callbacks and methods
+ - lack common text field callbacks and methods
 # Features
 ### *Support fine-grained UI customization:*
 - fixed height or flexible height